 1) Timber Decay

-Timber decay or Timber rot is caused by certain species of fungi that attack the timber fibres.
+Timber decay or Timber rot is caused by certain species of fungi that attack the timber fibers.
 This fungus can be present and lay dormant for years in timbers until certain conditions present themselves.
-Conducive conditions needed to activate the fungi that damage timbers in service are moisture, oxygen and nutrients, and moisture being the critical catalyst.
-If moisture is not present in timber then decay causing fungi will lay dormant within the timber, even if oxygen and the nutrients they require are abundant.
+Conducive conditions needed to activate the fungi that damage timbers in service are moisture, oxygen, and nutrients, and moisture is the critical catalyst.
+If moisture is not present in timber then decay-causing fungi will lay dormant within the timber, even if oxygen and the nutrients they require are abundant.

 How do I stop active decay?